 In the past there was one way to defer interrupt handling in Linux kernel.
 And it was called: the bottom half of the processor, but now it is already not actual.
 Now this term has remained as a common noun referring to all the different ways of organizing deferred processing of an interrupt.
 The deferred processing of an interrupt suggests that some of the actions for an interrupt may be postponed to a later execution when the system will be less loaded.
 As you can suggest, an interrupt handler can do large amount of work that is impermissible as it executes in the context where interrupts are disabled.
-That's why processing of an interrupt does only minimal and the most important job.
+That's why processing of an interrupt can be split on two different parts.
+In the first part, the main handler of an interrupt does only minimal and the most important job.
 After this it schedules the second part and finishes its work.
 When the system is less busy and context of the processor allows to handle interrupts, the second part starts its work and finishes to process remaining part of a deferred interrupt.